stagman88/TechnicalTest/README.md

 # What to do

+- Get your environment up and running and send me a screenshot of it loaded up in your browser.
 - Update the basic reporting portal using the supplied .Net/Angular framework (I know!
 It's very basic, but it should do the job!)
   - We want to know how much profit we're making from each client
   - The badges at the top were intended to display the top clients/products
   - What sort of user experience improvements would you make?
+- Describe how the chart works.
+(No tricks here, just basics of how it figures out how tall the bars should be.)

 Feel free to add any comments you want to the bottom of this or send it to us at the end.